fluxnetart/fluxnetart.github.io/_posts/2024-09-02-Data-Sonification.md

 Discussions sparked lively conversations about the unique strengths of sound: our ears often detect subtle patterns that our eyes might miss, making sonification a powerful tool for revealing changes and variability in dense datasets, such as those from flux towers.
 Combining sonification with visualization can present rich, complex information in a way that’s both engaging and effective for education and communication.

 “<i>My interest in sonification arose from “seeing sound” in the environment around me - lifting melody from the landscape.
 I originally sourced and analyzed data by hand!
-My early sonifications were low-tech, rooted in folk music and conveyed intimacy.</i>” – <a href = "https://fluxnetart.github.io/Sara/">Sara Bouchard</a>
+My early sonifications were low-tech, rooted in folk music and conveyed intimacy.</i>” <br>– <a href = "https://fluxnetart.github.io/Sara/">Sara Bouchard</a>

 <figure>
     <img src="https://fluxnetart.github.io/images/sing_landscape.png">